 The maximum setting is 24 hours.

-- Touch the I field.
+- 1. Touch the

+field.
 The symbol lights up red.
 On the display, the timer duration is shown in white and in focus. - 2.
-Set the timer duration using the rotary selector.
+Set the timer duration using the rotary selector. - 3.
+Press the field to start.